s-cox/ADMM_Data_Dictionary/docs/roadrestraint/pedestrain_guardrail.md

 A pedestrian guardrails associated with a footway should be recorded in the cross-sectional position of the footway (left or right).

 ## Data Catalogue

+For this asset there are attributes in which there can be multiple variations, such as Material.

 | Asset Data Category | Attribute Name                  | Attribute Description                                                                                                                                                                                     |
 |---------------------|---------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|